Chainathan/pdp-image-manipulation-and-enhancement/README.md

 ## Overview

 This Java application is designed for image processing tasks.
 It allows users to load, manipulate, and visualize images with various components such as red, green, blue, value, intensity, and luma.
-The application supports different file formats (e.g., ASCII PPM, JPG, PNG) and provides a text-based view for displaying the operation results.
-Below are the key features of the application:
+The application supports different file formats (e.g., ASCII PPM, JPG, PNG) and provides a text-based view, and GUI-based application for displaying the operation results.

 # Changes